 Well -Traveled Strawberries

-After removing all the dead leaves I decided to move the surviving plants to the highest point of the Startle Garden and the transplant was a success.
+After removing all the dead leaves I decided to transplant the surviving plants to the highest point of the Startle Garden.

-This space in the beds is more confined where they can trail; this concept is neat and it makes it easier to grab shoots for propagating additional plants.
+This space is more confined where they can trail.
+This is neat idea and it makes it easier to grab shoots for propagating additional plants.

 Companion Plant Strawberries with Herbs